eva-takou/Optimal_Generation_Photonic_Graphs_Public/README.md

 This package is a graph state simulator for preparing photonic graph states from quantum emitters, with minimal resources.
-It contains optimizers for reducing the emitter-emitter CNOT gate count of the Clifford circuit.
+It contains optimizers for reducing the number of emitter-emitter CNOT gates of the Clifford circuit.
-The generation is simulated via the stabilizer tableau.
+The generation is simulated in a backwards manner (from target graph to product state) via the stabilizer tableau.
 This library includes extra functionalities such as:
 * recognizing circle graphs,
 * recognizing local complement (LC) equivalence of graphs,